mkredaktor/crypto-comparator/README.md

 ## Configuration
 Configuration module (conf.js) automatically reloads the config file (config.json or config.js) at runtime if the config file has been changed.

-The configuration module tries to load the config.json file, and if it could not load it, it tries to load the config.js file.
+The configuration module tries to load the config.json file, and if it could not load it, then tries to load the config.js file.

 ### config.json structure
 ```